-Build Alternative
+Build Alternative (Preferred Alternative)

-The Build Alternaitve proposes to realign and widen Mt.
+The Build Alternative (Preferred Alternative) will realign and widen Mt.
 Vernon Avenue, reconstruct the Mt.
 Vernon Avenue bridge, modify ramps to I-10, and provide additional local street improvements.
 The objective of this alternative is to improve Mt.
 Vernon Avenue traffic operations, improve geometric elements, and minimize traffic conflict.
-Major elements of work for this proposed alternative consist of the following:
+Major elements of work for this alternative consist of the following:

 - Mt.
-Vernon Avenue would be realigned and widened from north of East Valley Boulevard to the eastbound ramps.
-It would have four through-lanes (two lanes in each direction); two northbound dedicated left turn lanes heading to the westbound entrance ramp; one sidewalk on the east side of the structure; and two Class II bike lanes (one in each direction). - Mt.
-Vernon Avenue overcrossing over I-10 would be reconstructed.
-The proposed structure would be wider than the existing bridge to accommodate the new roadway configuration.
-The bridge span would be longer than the existing in order to span the ultimate freeway facility.
-The structure profile would be higher than the existing bridge in order to meet vertical clearance standards.
-The proposed structure alignment would be shifted east of the existing alignment to improve geometry and accommodate traffic during construction.
-The improved geometry would increase the radius and design speed of the roadway. - The westbound I-10 on-ramp profile would be raised to accommodate the higher Mt.
+Vernon Avenue will be realigned and widened from north of East Valley Boulevard to the eastbound ramps.
+It will have four through-lanes (two lanes in each direction); two northbound dedicated left turn lanes heading to the westbound entrance ramp; one sidewalk on the east side of the structure; and two Class II bike lanes (one in each direction). - Mt.
+Vernon Avenue overcrossing over I-10 will be reconstructed.
+The structure will be wider than the existing bridge to accommodate the new roadway configuration.
+The bridge span will be longer than the existing in order to span the ultimate freeway facility.
+The structure profile will be higher than the existing bridge in order to meet vertical clearance standards.
+The structure alignment will be shifted east of the existing alignment to improve geometry and accommodate traffic during construction.
+The improved geometry will increase the radius and design speed of the roadway. - The westbound I-10 on-ramp profile will be raised to accommodate the higher Mt.
 Vernon Avenue bridge profile.
-The westbound on-ramp gore location would not be moved. - The high-occupancy vehicle lane on the westbound I-10 on-ramp would be converted to a general purpose lane. - The eastbound I-10 off-ramp would be shifted south at the bridge to avoid the bridge columns.
-The eastbound off-ramp gore location would not be moved.
-The off-ramp would be widened to increase the right-turn lane length and accommodate truck turning movements.
+The westbound on-ramp gore location will not be moved. - The high-occupancy vehicle lane on the westbound I-10 on-ramp will be converted to a general purpose lane. - The eastbound I-10 off-ramp will be shifted south at the bridge to avoid the bridge columns.
+The eastbound off-ramp gore location will not be moved.
+The off-ramp will be widened to increase the right-turn lane length and accommodate truck turning

+- movements.
 Some of the existing pavement will be cold plane and overlaid.

-It is anticipated that no major drainage would be installed or replaced for this ramp work.

-- Part of East Valley Boulevard would be reconstructed to accommodate the raised intersection at Mt.
+It is anticipated that no major drainage will be installed or replaced for this ramp work. - Part of East Valley Boulevard will be reconstructed to accommodate the raised intersection at Mt.
 Vernon Ave due to the higher bridge profile.
-It would also accommodate truck turn movements and improved ADA facilities.
-Left turn lanes would be added for dual left turn lane movements on eastbound and westbound East Valley Boulevard. - The existing five-leg intersection layout at Mt.
-Vernon Avenue, East Valley Boulevard, and the westbound I-10 on-ramp would remain. - Mt.
-Vernon Avenue, between the eastbound ramps and the UPRR overcrossing, would be widened to match improvements at the bridge with four through-lanes (two lanes in each direction); one northbound dedicated left turn lane; and one northbound dedicated right turn lane to the eastbound on-ramp. - Drainage would be improved at the corner of Sperry Drive and East Valley Boulevard by adding an underground drainage system. - Two retaining walls would be needed on each side of the westbound I-10 on-ramp.
-A third retaining wall would be needed between Mt.
-Vernon Avenue and the UPRR property to avoid grading impacts to their property. - A pump station that collects water from I-10 would be relocated due to the new alignment of the Mt.
+It will also accommodate truck turn movements and improved ADA facilities.
+Left turn lanes will be added for dual left turn lane movements on eastbound and westbound East Valley Boulevard. - The existing five-leg intersection layout at Mt.
+Vernon Avenue, East Valley Boulevard, and the westbound I-10 on-ramp will remain. - Mt.
+Vernon Avenue, between the eastbound ramps and the UPRR overcrossing, will be widened to match improvements at the bridge with four through-lanes (two lanes in each direction); one northbound dedicated left turn lane; and one northbound dedicated right turn lane to the eastbound on-ramp. - Drainage will be improved at the corner of Sperry Drive and East Valley Boulevard by adding an underground drainage system. - Two retaining walls will be needed on each side of the westbound I-10 on-ramp.
+A third retaining wall will be needed between Mt.
+Vernon Avenue and the UPRR property to avoid grading impacts to their property. - A pump station that collects water from I-10 will be relocated due to the new alignment of the Mt.
 Vernon Avenue bridge. - Existing guardrail systems within the project limits will be upgraded to the current approved Midwest Guardrail System (MGS).

-The Build Alternative is estimated to cost approximately \$71,173,000.
+The Build Alternative (Preferred Alternative) is estimated to cost approximately \$71,173,000.
 A detailed project layout map is included in Appendix B, Project Layout Map.